KangaRoo1372/webliero/converter/readme.md

 - do not modify "textures" array in any way;
 - use original spritesheet (or at least do not add more sprites to the spritesheet or make sprites bigger than their fixed size);
 - set only "medium sprites" (110-239) as startFrame for wObjects and nObjects;
-- do not add any WebLiero Extended properties.
+- do not add any WebLiero Extended properties;
+- remove all dummy (unused) wObjects from the JSON file;
+- keep weapons and wObjects in in ascending order in the arrays.

 ## *4. CREDITS*